SujithChristopher/NeuroSkate/readme.md

 ![alt text](src/demo.gif)

 This work is part of my MS Thesis, guided by Dr. Sivakumar Balasubramanian, Head of the Bioengineering Department and BioRehabGroup (https://biorehab.github.io/).
+Part of the work is patented with the Indian Patent Office (202541006822).

 <img src="src/logo.png" alt="drawing" width="200"/>
 <!-- ![Alt text](src/logo.png) -->